Skip to content

 This ensures runs are scoped to what the user is allowed to see and modify, and that ownership of PRs remains clear across teams and repositories.

-This is useful for fully automated workflows that use a [team API key](https://docs.warp.dev/reference/cli/api-keys), like CI/CD pipelines, scheduled agents, and SDK-triggered runs, where you want code changes attributed to the GitHub App rather than a specific person.
+This is useful for fully automated workflows that use an agent API key, like CI/CD pipelines, scheduled agents, and SDK-triggered runs, where you want code changes attributed to the GitHub App rather than a specific person.

-When an Oz agent task is initiated with a team API key, there is no individual user to authenticate on behalf of.
-Instead, Warp uses tokens issued by the **Oz by Warp** GitHub App installation to authenticate directly with GitHub.
+When an agent task is initiated with an agent API key, there is no individual user to authenticate on behalf of.
+Instead, Warp uses tokens issued by the Oz by Warp GitHub App installation to authenticate directly with GitHub.

 1. Install the Oz by Warp GitHub App.
 A user with admin permissions on the GitHub organization installs the Oz by Warp GitHub App.
 During installation, grant the app access to all repositories or selected repositories in your org.

-3. **Use a team API key.** Tasks initiated with a team API key now use tokens from the GitHub App installation to clone repos and push changes.
+2. Use an agent API key.
+Tasks initiated with an agent API key on the team now use tokens from the GitHub App installation to clone repos and push changes.
 No individual GitHub authorization is needed.
+On GitHub, commits and pull requests are opened by the Oz by Warp GitHub App rather than any individual user; in the Oz dashboard, the run is attributed to the bound cloud agent.

-An [environment](https://docs.warp.dev/agent-platform/cloud-agents/environments) is a template for an Oz cloud agent's sandbox — it defines the Docker image, repos, and setup commands, but it does not carry its own GitHub permissions.
-The same environment can be used by different users or by team API key runs, and each will authenticate to GitHub independently.
+An environment is a template for a cloud agent’s sandbox — it defines the Docker image, repos, and setup commands, but it does not carry its own GitHub permissions.
+The same environment can be used by different users or by agent API key runs, and each will authenticate to GitHub independently.

 The environment configuration and the Enabled GitHub Orgs setting in the Admin Panel serve different purposes: